Angus Cloud, breakout star of ‘Euphoria,’ is dead at 25 | Federal News Network

 “We hope the world remembers him for his humor, laughter and love for everyone,” his family added.

 Cloud hadn’t acted before he was cast in “Euphoria.”
-He was walking down the street in New York when casting director Jennifer Venditti noticed him.
-Series creator Sam Levinson made him the co-star of the series alongside Zendaya for its first two seasons.
+He was walking down the street in New York when casting scout Eléonore Hendricks noticed him.
+Cloud was resistant at first, suspecting a scam.
+Then casting director Jennifer Venditti met with him and series creator Sam Levinson eventually made him a co-star in the series alongside Zendaya for its first two seasons.

+To some, Cloud seemed so natural as Fez that they suspected he was identical to the character — a notion that Cloud pushed back against.

+“It does bother me when people are like, ‘It must be so easy!
+You get to go in and be yourself.’
+I’m like, ‘Why don’t you go and do that?’
+It’s not that simple,” Cloud told Variety.
+“I brought a lot to the character.
+You can believe what you want.
+It ain’t got nothing to do with me.”

 Copyright